ember-learn/ember-blog/content/the-ember-times-issue-184.md

 Be kind,

-Chris Ng, Amy Lam, Jesse Jordan, Tim Foster the crowd and the Learning Team
+Chris Ng, Jesse Jordan, Tim Foster, Amy Lam, and the Learning Team